-The location of the city's commercial corridors, including the one that is the subject of this Plan, is reflected on the Neighborhoods, Corridors and Activity Areas Map which appears in the Citywide Plan and here as Figure No. 2.
-In that citywide Plan, Columbine Square is located adjacent to a Corridor.
-A definition of this geography is presented in Section 2.0.
+The location of the area that is the subject of this Amended Plan is generally referenced in the Citywide Plan as an under-performing commercial center.
+It is also located within the influence area of the South Santa Fe Drive corridor, as reflected on the Neighborhoods, Corridors and Activity Areas Map which appears in the Citywide Plan and here as Figure No. 2.
+A definition of this geography (corridor) is presented in Section 2.0.